Exergetic Port-Hamiltonian Systems Modeling Language: Introduction

-Apparent from their name, EPHS have a lot in common with Port-Hamiltonian Systems (PHS).
-PHS were originally inspired by relating the dynamical systems defined by generalized bond graphs~\cite{1982Breedveld} (i.e.~bond graphs using a single kind of energy storage elements together with gyrator elements) to Hamiltonian mechanics~\cite{1991Maschke}.
-While many authors make use of explicit input-output port-Hamiltonian systems, PHS constitute an acausal systems theory, inspired also by the behavioral approach of Willems~\cite{1974Willems,2007Willems}.
-The dynamics of networks comprising energy storing elements and reversible coupling elements between them (such as generalized transformers and gyrators) can be formalized, from a geometric viewpoint, as a Hamiltonian system whose Poisson structure reflects the network topology~ \cite{1992MaschkeSchaftBreedveld}.
-The generalization to networks with algebraic constraints and externally controlled ports is achieved by using Dirac structures, which unify Poisson structures and presymplectic structures~ \cite{1995SchaftMaschke}.
-By specifying a resistive relation on external port variables, the implicit Hamiltonian dynamics can be combined with a dissipative gradient dynamics, allowing for network elements that represent e.g.~dampers and resistors.
-The key properties of PHS are firstly a power-balance equation which states that the sum of the stored power and the dissipated power is equal to the supplied power (passivity) and secondly the possibility to combine port-Hamiltonian systems by composition of their Dirac structures with an interconnecting Dirac structure, see for instance~\cite{2014SchaftJeltsema}.
+While many authors make use of PHS in input-state-output form, PHS generally constitute an acausal systems theory, also inspired by Willems' behavioral approach~\cite{1974Willems,2007Willems}.
+The dynamics of networks composed of energy storing elements and reversible coupling elements (generalized transformers and gyrators) can, from a geometric perspective, be formalized as Hamiltonian systems whose Poisson structure reflects the network topology~ \cite{1992MaschkeSchaftBreedveld}.
+The generalization to systems with algebraic constraints and/or external port variables is achieved using Dirac structures~ \cite{1995SchaftMaschke}.
+These offer a relational approach that unifies Poisson and presymplectic structures (see, e.g.,~\cite{1990Courant,2013Bursztyn}).
+By modeling resistive elements as relations imposed on external port variables, Hamiltonian dynamics can be combined with (dissipative) gradient dynamics.
+A key feature of PHS is their composability: interconnecting simpler systems yields a more complex one.
+This is achieved by composing the Dirac structures of the individual systems with an `interconnecting Dirac structure' (see, e.g.,~\cite{2014SchaftJeltsema}).
+Another key feature is that every PHS satisfies a power-balance equation, stating that at every instant the sum of the stored energy and the dissipated energy equals the supplied energy.
+As the dissipated energy cannot be negative, PHS are inherently passive.
+In this context, the term `energy' stems from the `Hamiltonian' storage function.
+For EPHS, this function is interpreted as the stored exergy, making the power-balance equation a statement about rates of exergy transfer.
+This interpretation fully reconciles the inherent passivity of PHS with the first and second law of thermodynamics, as exergy is indeed dissipated (or destroyed) by irreversible dynamics.

-While the dynamical systems defined by EPHS models are essentially PHS, they have further structural properties and a fixed physical interpretation.
-PHS in general have no uniform thermodynamic interpretation and they lack a formal graphical syntax to express their interconnection.
-In contrast to EPHS, PHS also lack a built-in mechanism for referring to subsystems and ports.